shuyangsun/cuda_notes/README.md

 * *Host code* runs on CPUs and *device code* runs on GPUs.
 * GPU is a type of *hardware accelerator*.

+### Paradigm of Heterogeneous Computing
+* CPU is preferred for small data size, low level of parallelism computing.
+* GPU is preferred for large data size, high level of parallelism computing.

 ```cuda
 /* A simple CUDA program */